delight-im/PHP-Foundation/README.md

 $app->flash()->danger('Oh snap!');
 ```

-In order to *display* the messages, which you'll probably want to do in your templates, use the methods available on the `$app->flash()` instance for retrieving the data.
+In order to *display* the messages, which you’ll probably want to do in your templates, use the methods available on the `$app->flash()` instance for retrieving the data.
 Alternatively, use one of the built-in partial templates for popular front-end solutions:

  * [Bootstrap 3](http://getbootstrap.com/)